jithinlal/node-meanstack/README.md

 ## Running the App

-Create a monlab account and create a collection inside it.
+Create a mlab account and create a collection inside it.
 Create a user within it, which will give you a username and password.
 Obtain the URL thus produced and paste it in the `/model/Database.js` file.

 ## Development server